tobioye88/tiny/README.md

 # Tiny Framework
-> Version 1.1.0
+> Version 2.0.0

 Tiny framework is a quick starting point for bootstrapping PHP web apps.
 Tiny framework was built with Developers in mind.
-This make it easy for developers to quickly create APIs and wep apps
+This makes it easy for developers to quickly create APIs and web apps